sivakumargsk/react-redux-starter/Questions.md

 ```

-**Container Component**: A component which doesn't have state is called Container component.
+**Container Component**: A component which have state is called Container component.

 ```js
 // Using ES6 Class